MichaelAkridge-NOAA/ai4me-cookbook/content/00_welcome.md

 ###  Workshop | Part 1
 Workshop Goals:
-- Equip the team with a shared understanding of object detection workflows
+- Equip users with a shared understanding of AI/ML(object detection) workflows and fundamentals
-- define how annotations fit into the model lifecycle
+- Define how annotations fit into the model lifecycle
+- Build and train basic models using marine datasets.
+- Explore training results and graphs.

 ## Draft Agenda